FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 6. Regulatory Status (Regional Overview)

 - European Union: Not specifically listed under Reg.
-(EC) No 1334/2008; may be used under general flavoring guidelines.
+(EC) No 1334/2008; assumed to be used under general flavoring regulations.

-- Asia: Limited specific data; usage likely follows general flavor and fragrance safety standards.
+- Asia: Limited specific data; assumed to follow general flavor and fragrance safety standards.

-- Latin America: Specific regulatory status not well-documented; general safety compliance assumed.
+- Latin America: Specific regulatory data not found; general safety and usage guidelines apply.

-Explicit approvals are not clearly documented, and formulators should verify compliance with local regulations.
+Explicit approvals are limited, and formulators should verify compliance with local regulations.
+Known uncertainties exist due to the lack of specific listings in major regulatory frameworks.

 Citation hooks: FEMA; EFSA; national authority publications